 Ngorongoro Crater, Tanzania

 Our pick of safari camps near the Ngorongoro Crater is Entamanu Ngorongoro Camp set on the rim of the crater with incredible views.

-The Namib's desert lions, Namibia
+The Namib's Desert Lions, Namibia

 Ishasha Tree Climbing Lions, Uganda

-Lake Manyara National Park in Tanzania and the Busanga Plains in Zambia are known to have tree climbing lions, but the most famous tree climbing lions are found in the Ishasha section of the Queen Elizabeth National Park in Uganda.
-Guests often see the pride lounging in large fig trees, sprawled out on the branches sleeping during the heat of the day.
+Lake Manyara National Park in Tanzania and the Busanga Plains in Zambia are known to have tree-climbing lions, but the most famous tree-climbing lions are found in the Ishasha section of the Queen Elizabeth National Park in Uganda.
+Guests often see the pride lounging in large fig trees, sprawled out on the branches to sleep away the heat of the day.

 Lady Liuwa, Zambia

 At times she would find companionship with the people that camped in the park in the early days of its resurrection.
 Stories of her lying 5 meters away from the campfire and following the wardens when they went to bed are common.
 She was lonely.
 African Parks tried to give Lady Liuwa her own pride.
 In 2008, they relocated a male, but sadly he died during the translocation, so a year later they tried again, this time introducing 2 males.
 Both mated with her, but unfortunately, she was unable to fall pregnant.
 In 2012, they introduced 2 female lions to keep her company.
 One was killed in a poacher’s snare and the other fled towards Angola.
 She was recaptured and returned to Liuwa Plains where she finally bonded with Lady Liuwa.
 This new lioness soon fell pregnant and produced her first litter of cubs.
 Over the years the new female had a couple of litters, all of which Lady Liuwa helped raise.

-White lions of Timbavati, South Africa
+The White Lions of the Timbavati, South Africa

-When lions call safari camps home.
+When lions call safari camps home

 As you know, here at Stanley Safaris we love safari camps that don’t have fences around them and are so embedded into the environment that the animals often walk through, relax or come to drink in and around the camp.
 Here is a pick of our top safari camps and lodges where lions frequently call home.

-Kanga Camp, Mana Pools National Park, Zimbabwe.
-Kanga is located inside the Mana Pools National Park, around the only permanent water for miles around making it a magnet for all animals during the dry season, including lions.
+Kanga is located inside the Mana Pools National Park, Zimbabwe, around the only permanent water for miles around making it a magnet for all animals during the dry season, including lions.
 The lions often use the waterhole to hunt as thirsty animals come down to quench their thirst.
 We have witnessed lions at Kanga Camp several times and have heard many stories of buffalo being killed between the tents.

-Musekese Camp, Kafue National Park, Zambia.
-Located in the central part of the Kafue National Park overlooking a floodplain where the lions frequently come to hunt.
+Located in the central part of the Kafue National Park in Zambia, overlooking a floodplain where the lions frequently come to hunt.
 This brings them close to Musekese Camp on a regular basis.

-Shumba Camp, Busanga Plains, Kafue National Park, Zambia.
-Shumba means lion in Shona, which is fitting as Shumba Camp out on the Busanga Plains in the Kafue National Park is frequented by lions who often rest up on the raised boardwalks that link the tents and main area of the camp.
+Shumba means lion in Shona, which is fitting as Shumba Camp out on the Busanga Plains in the Kafue National Park in Zambia is frequented by lions who often rest up on the raised boardwalks that link the tents and main area of the camp.

-Mfuwe Lodge, South Luangwa National Park, Zambia.
 Mfuwe Lodge is a luxury Safari Lodge inside the South Luangwa National Park in Zambia.
 The lodge overlooks a lagoon that is frequented by animals as they come to quench their thirst.
-Being a luxury safari lodge, the staff maintain the gardens which has lush green lawns and for some reason the lions seem to enjoy this and are often seen lazing on the lawn, playing with the water sprinklers or resting on the pathways that lead to the rooms.
+Being a luxury safari lodge, the staff maintain the gardens which has lush green lawns and for some reason the lions seem to enjoy this and are often seen lazing on the lawn, playing with the water sprinklers, or resting on the pathways that lead to the rooms.

-Somalisa Camp, Hwange National Park, Zimbabwe.
-Somalisa Camp, Somalisa Acacia and Somalisa Expeditions Camps all overlook very active waterholes within the Hwange National Park.
+Somalisa Camp, Somalisa Acacia, and Somalisa Expeditions Camps in Zimbabwe, all overlook very active waterholes within the Hwange National Park.
 Because Hwange is an extremely dry park, the animals rely on these waterholes to survive.
-Aside from herds of buffalo and elephant frequenting the camp waterholes, the resident pride also makes frequent appearances.
-On one occasion the pride killed 4 buffalo at the waterhole in front of Somalisa Acacia while elephants were drinking nearby and a leopard was watching from a tree.
+Aside from herds of buffalo and elephants frequenting the camp waterholes, the resident pride also makes frequent appearances.
+On one occasion the pride killed 4 buffalos at the waterhole in front of Somalisa Acacia while elephants were drinking nearby and a leopard was watching from a tree.
 What more do you need when on safari……